BunsDev/iMO/grant.md

 - User Adoption (2025-'26): 357M QD in
  Q2
 (same minted within Q4)
-  544M sFRAX locked for '25.
+  544M sDAI locked for '25.

 - Contract Interaction: facilitate at least
   1000 `Plunge` positions, which use a
   wholesale strategy instead of importing
   liquidity the step-wise [way]((https://twitter.com/zellic_io/status/1688666477552193536)) we're used to
 - Partnerships: Milestone 2 and onwards

 ### Milestone 1: